 - Pink PS Symbol: Signifies the 3rd party seller is an approved ProSeller by Walmart standards.
 According to Walmart’s documentation, a ProSeller designation is assigned to 3rd party sellers who it considers to be a “Quality service provider” who provides “Consistent on-time delivery” and “Free online or in-store returns.”

 The W+ symbol signifies the product has free shipping, regardless of whether it is shipped by Walmart or the 3rd party seller.

 20. Several columns display the identifying product code: Walmart (Product ID), General (UPC), and Amazon (ASIN).
 All Walmart products will have a Product ID, and most will have a UPC.
 When a seller also sells on Amazon and has shared their UPC with Amazon, then Xray will find and display the product’s ASIN from Amazon, along with all the data available for that product in Helium 10’s databases.

 Remember that all Amazon data, including the data in the boxes at the top of Xray’s window, are based solely on the search results for listed products in which Xray is able to detect the same product being sold on Amazon.

 Note that Amazon product data is matched against Walmart product data using the UPC.
 To find this shared data, Walmart must make the UPC public, and the seller must have reported that UPC to Amazon as well.
 If either of these conditions is unfilled, Xray will show N/A in the Amazon data columns.

-The Seller type is especially important on Walmart.
-If the seller is listed as 1P then it means that Walmart is selling the product directly to the customer.
+The Seller type is especially important for Walmart.
+If the seller is listed as 1P, then it means that Walmart is selling the product directly to the customer.
 If the seller is listed as 3P, then it means that the seller is a 3rd party private seller.

 The image file will look similar to this file.